 This post features a video interview with artist Lorna Rose.
-She discusses her approach to children’s creative learning, covering ideas such as the importance of flexibility, multiculturalism and inclusivity in education.
-I originally recorded this interview with Lorna in April 2016.
-This post is an updated version that includes a fab section on Lorna’s background.
+She talks about her approach to creative learning, like the importance of flexibility, multiculturalism, and inclusivity in education.

 This week I spent two days at the Lillian de Lissa Children’s Centre & Nursery in Birmingham (UK) working alongside their artist-in-residence, Lorna Rose.
-90% of the children attending the nursery are from an ethnic minority, over half speak English as a second language and among the 90 children in attendance, 28 languages are spoken.
-The ultimate goal of the nursery is for the children to leave with a sense of curiosity about the world.
-Lorna has been working as the ‘atelierista’ (an artist who works in an education setting) at the centre for over 10 years.
-This post features an interview with Lorna in which she discusses her approach towards designing creative experiences for children – one that is built upon child-centred practice, flexibility and collaborative reflection.
+90% of the children attending the nursery are from an ethnic minority, over half speak English as a second language.
+Of the 90 children in attendance, 28 languages are spoken!
+The nursery’s vision is for children to leave the center with a sense of curiosity about the world.

 Lorna tells us about her background…

 “Some people know exactly what they are going to be in life.
 I can’t work out if I even had a goal or I just fell into this career path.
 I have always been creative and thanks to my family I have always been able to explore this in whatever way I pleased… as long as it was cheap!
 Although I enjoyed school I found it really difficult.
 Being dyslexic and headstrong, the teachers could rarely tell me what I wanted to know in a way that I understood.
 Luckily there were some significant role models along the way who gave me enough insight to start guiding my energies in a direction I am now completely passionate about.